Multiscale Imaging //

 A step forward in the characterization of the MRI contrast is to extract information at the level of the MRI voxel.
 For that, we applied a more advanced microscopic technique, serial block-face scanning electron microscopy (SBEM), which produces 3D visualization of tissue microstructure in high resolution (~50 nm) at mesoscopic scale (few hundreds µm).
 Currently, we develop automatic segmentation strategies to extract information of individual cellular components of the tissue.
 Furthermore, we develop quantitative mathematical tools based on Fourier, structure tensor and Monte Carlo random walk simulation approaches to extract 3D metrics from SBEM data sets which can be directly comparable to DTI and HARDI data.
 Altogether, this may provide further understanding of the complex relationships between MRI measurements and the pathological effects in the brain.

-Academy of Finland, NIH, and Doctoral Program in Molecular Medicine
+Academy of Finland, Jane and Aatos Erkko Foundation, National Institutes of Health (NIH), and Doctoral Program in Molecular Medicine (UEF).

 - Quantitative susceptibility mapping reveals thalamic nuclei-specific deposits of iron and calcium in the rat brain after status epilepticus.
 M. Aggarwal, X. Li, O. Gröhn and A. Sierra.
 J Magn Reson Imaging.
 Jun 5, 2017.